-Beginning at 5:30pm, on Sunday evening the 10th, on the Santa Fe Plaza, join in the annual candle-lit procession of Las Posadas.
+The next event begins at 5:30pm, on Sunday evening, December 8th on the Santa Fe Plaza.
+Join in the annual candle-lit procession of Las Posadas.
 Travel around the plaza with Mary and Joseph as they seek a safe place to give birth for the baby Jesus and raise your voice to help “boo” the devils that pop up along the way.
 As you end the evening with carols and refreshments in the Palace courtyard; check this one off your travel bucket list.

-This year, SWAIA Winter Indian Market is on Saturday, December 16th & Sunday, the 17th and is located at the La Fonda Hotel on the plaza (just two short blocks from the Inn).
-We encourage you to do your holiday shopping with native artists during this annual event.
+This year, SWAIA Winter Indian Market is on Saturday, December 14th & Sunday, the 15th and is located at the La Fonda Hotel on the plaza (just two short blocks from the Inn).
+We encourage you to do your holiday shopping with the native artists during this annual event.
 I really enjoy meeting the artists and seeing their artistic creations.

 Our Inn of the Governors’ family says “Bienvenidos or welcome” and we hope you enjoy your visit and maybe our holiday traditions will become your holiday traditions, too.
 Safe travels, Deb Swanson